Code-Growers/cg_starter/README.md

 - [Shimmer](https://pub.dev/packages/shimmer) - An easy way to add shimmer effect.
 Much fancier than showing ugly spinning loader or anything else.
 - [Gap](https://pub.dev/packages/gap) - Go to solution for making layout more readable using easy to use whitespace widgets.
 - [Flutter screen utils](https://pub.dev/packages/flutter_screenutil) - Recommended solution to make flutter apps responsive to have that pixel perfect app.
-- [Network image](https://pub.dev/packages/cached_network_image) - Show images from the internet and keep them in the cache directory.
+- [Cached network image](https://pub.dev/packages/cached_network_image) - Show images from the internet and keep them in the cache directory.
 When loading assets from an internet this is a go to solution.
 - [Flutter conditional rendering](https://pub.dev/packages/flutter_conditional_rendering) - Stop ugly if statements inside of our UI with this readable conditional rendering widgets.
-- [Flash](https://pub.dev/packages/flash) - Because it's always good to have a nice way to display that snackbar to user.
+- [Flutter toast](https://pub.dev/packages/fluttertoast) - Because it's always good to have a nice way to display that toast to user from anywhere.
 - [Simple animations](https://pub.dev/packages/simple_animations) - It's always good to save time when doing simple animations.

 #### Serialization